sponug/sponug.github.io/_posts/2024-12-25-On-Decision-Intelligence.md

     1. [Group Decision](#grp)
     2. [Career Making](#career)
     3. [Culture & Delivering Value](#culture)

+## Quick Summary <a name="summary"></a>
+**Decision Intelligence**
+*Smarter decisions for better results*

+### **What is Decision Intelligence?**
+Think of your life as a car ride.
+You can't control the weather (luck), but you *can* steer the wheel (your decisions).
+Good decision-making compounds over time, shaping the direction and quality of your life.
+This course helps you turn information into better actions, no matter the scale or situation.
+The best part?
+Decision-making is a skill.
+You can improve it.

+### **Key Takeaways**

+**Decisions vs. Outcomes**
+- *A decision* is more than just picking between options.
+It's how you spend your time, money, and energy.
+- *An outcome* is what happens afterward.
+A good decision doesn’t always lead to a good outcome (luck plays a part).
+- **Avoid outcome bias.** Don’t judge decisions based on what happened *after*.
+Focus on what was known *at the time.*

+**How to Spot a Quality Decision**
+- What info did you gather?
+- Where did you get it?
+- How much info did you need, based on the stakes?
+- **Pro tip:** Write down what you knew *right after* making a big decision.
+It saves you from hindsight bias later.

+### **Why Some Decisions Are Hard**
+- **Too many options** – The more choices, the harder it is.
+- **Similar options** – If they all seem the same, picking one feels impossible.
+- **No clear goal** – What are you actually trying to achieve?
+- **High stakes** – When mistakes are costly, decisions feel heavier.
+- **Reversible or not** – Can you undo this decision?
+- **Emotion** – Sometimes, we *feel* too much about a decision.
+- **Risk vs. Ambiguity** – Is the chance of failure known (risk) or unclear (ambiguity)?
+- **Group decisions** – When others are involved, it gets complicated.
+- **Social pressure** – What will people think?
+- **Internal conflict** – Are *you* getting in your own way?
+*When a decision feels overwhelming, slow down.
+Re-evaluate.*

+### **Setting Better Goals**
+- Start with what *isn’t* a priority.
+- Then, look at your real opportunities.

+**3 Types of Goals:**
+- **Outcome goals** – Big-picture wins (e.g., "Be healthier").
+- **Performance goals** – Specific targets (e.g., "Run 5 miles in 45 min").
+- **Process goals** – Daily actions (e.g., "Run every other day").

+### **Trusting Intuition vs. Data**
+- **Small decisions?** Trust your gut.
+- **Big, high-stakes decisions?** Use data and structure.
+*Visualize the best and worst-case outcomes.
+How much is this decision worth to you?*

+### **Human Factors in Decisions**
+- Tired?
+Hungry?
+Stressed?
+Your brain doesn’t work as well.
+- **Hack your brain.** Make big decisions when you’re well-rested and calm.
+- **The "two selves" problem** – Long-term you (future goals) fights short-term you (temptation).
+Set rules to stay on track.

+### **Being Decisive**
+- Time matters.
+Don’t rush, but don’t overthink.
+- Focus on *important* decisions.
+Don’t waste energy on trivial ones.
+- When all options seem bad, pick the least worst and move forward.
+- If two options seem equal, stop wasting time – just choose one.

+### **Staying Objective**
+- Your brain *loves* to prove itself right (confirmation bias).
+- Data helps, but even data can be misleading.
+Stay aware.
+- Ask: "Am I just looking for info that agrees with me?"

+### **Better Questions, Better Answers**
+- Don’t jump straight to answers.
+First, ask:
+  - What are my options?
+  - What assumptions am I making?
+  - What questions should I *actually* be asking?

+### **Data-Driven Decisions**
+- Define your goals *before* you look at the data.
+Otherwise, you’ll just cherry-pick info that fits your pre-made choice.
+- Use separate data sets for different stages of analysis.
+- **Key step:** Ask yourself, "Would this new info *actually* change my decision?"

+### **Automating Decisions**
+- Repetitive decisions?
+Automate them.
+Use data, machine learning, or simple rules to save time.
+- **Examples:**
+  - Use analytics for open-ended exploration.
+  - Use AI/ML for frequent decisions.

+### **Group Decisions**
+- **Pros:** More perspectives, less bias.
+- **Cons:** Takes longer, and responsibility gets blurry.
+- **Fix it:** Limit decision-makers.
+Use the rest as advisors.
+- *Clarify:* Is the group here to decide or just to approve?

+### **Career-Making Decisions**
+- Ask decision-makers: "What would change your mind?"
+- If nothing could change their mind, it’s not a real decision – it’s persuasion.
+- Follow-ups:
+  - How nervous are you?
+  - How important is this?
+  - How bad could it go?

+### **Delivering Value & Driving Culture**
+- **Find key decision-makers.** What do they care about?
+What data do they trust?
+- **Improve their decisions.** Bring better data, ask better questions, and align with their goals.
+- Automate small, repeatable decisions so you can focus on the big ones.
+- **Remember:** Good leadership = good decision-making.
+- **Final tip:** Most problems (even technical ones) are *people* problems.
+Work well with others, and you’ll go far.
+**Recommendation:** This course is a game-changer.
+If you want to level up how you think, act, and lead – sign up.
+You'll thank yourself later!

+---

 ## Introduction <a name="introduction"></a>
 - Two things determine the quality of your life: luck and the quality of your decisions.
 You can control only one of them